 UQU President inspects driving school with a completion rate of 95%

-His Excellency Prof. Dr. Abdulrahman bin Hamad Al-Dawood, President of the University, inspected the "University Driving School" project, which is the first school of its kind in the Qassim region that aims to provide education and training services on driving vehicles for women, as the decision to establish it was issued in response to the decision of the University to empower Saudi women and activate their role in society.
-The building for the school is about 1800 square meters and can accommodate more than 180 trainees at one time, and the completion rate of the project reached 95%.
+The day before yesterday, His Excellency Prof. Abdulrahman bin Hamad Al-Dawood, President of the University, inspected the "University Driving School" project, which is the first of its kind in the Al-Qassim region and aims to provide driving instruction and training services for women.
+The decision to establish the school was issued in response to the royal decree aimed at empowering Saudi women and activating their role in society.
+The school building covers an area of approximately 1,800 square meters and can accommodate more than 180 trainees at a time.
+The project is currently 95% complete.

 Cookies